-I’m starting a prayer journal for homeschooling this year.
+I have a prayer journal for our family each year.

 It’s about Elizabeth because she’s the child I am most worried about this school year.

 I hadn’t thought about format, but here I starred the topics where I most want to see improvement.
 Only God can do that and if He uses me to help do that, I am willing.
 I dashed off a few ways I am already planning to help Elizabeth in those areas.
 I’m sure God has His own agenda.
 He always seems to, eh?